European Union citizenship: Free movement rights

 The ECJ has held that this Article confers a directly effective right upon citizens to reside in another Member State.
 Before the case of Baumbast, it was widely assumed that non-economically active citizens had no rights to residence deriving directly from the EU Treaty, only from directives created under the Treaty.
 In Baumbast, however, the ECJ held that (the then) Article 18 of the EC Treaty granted a generally applicable right to residency, which is limited by secondary legislation, but only where that secondary legislation is proportionate.
 Member States can distinguish between nationals and Union citizens but only if the provisions satisfy the test of proportionality.
 Migrant EU citizens have a "legitimate expectation of a limited degree of financial solidarity... having regard to their degree of integration into the host society" Length of time is a particularly important factor when considering the degree of integration.

 The ECJ's case law on citizenship has been criticised for subjecting an increasing number of national rules to the proportionality assessment.
+Also, the right to free movement is not fully available to certain groups of Union citizens because of the various hurdles they face in real life.
+For example, transgender EU citizens face problems getting identity documents and going through identity checks, reuniting with their family members and accompanying children, as well as accessing social assistance.
+The scale of those issues gives grounds that only a limited form of EU citizenship is available to transgender people.